lacker/astro/RUNBOOK.md

 ## Environment

-In general the pipeline runs as `obs`.
+In general the pipeline runs as `obs` and the Python orchestration code is in `~/bin/pipeline`:

 * `su obs`
 * `conda activate pipeline`
+* `cd ~/bin/pipeline`

+## Status

+To operate the pipeline status server, from two separate terminals run:

+* `./status.py`
+* `~/ngrok http 8080`

 ## Splicing

-If we splice from `datax2` then there won't be contention with observing.

 * ssh into bls0
 * `df -h --total /mnt_bls*/datax*`
 * Pick the one with the most space that isn't `bls9` which is for "special projects".
-If we splice from `datax2` then there won't be contention with observing, so just pick one of those for now.
 We'll put output there.
 * ssh into bls{n}
 * `all_df_bg` shows you usage for `blc{x}{x}` machines.
 Find one that's getting full.
+Pick a `datax2` so we don't have contention with observing.
 We'll take input files from there.
 * Pick one of the `/mnt_blc{hostn}/datax2/dibas.{date}/{sessionid}/GUPPI/BLP{hostn}`
   directories.
 Each directory is a session.
+* You need to pick a directory that has not yet been spliced.
+One sign that splicing has already run is when there is a `.done` file without a corresponding `.fil` file.
+* Don't pick a directory with `DIAG` in the name, those are special.
 * cd into it
 * `su root`
 * `/home/obs/bin/do_anyspec_collate . /datax{n}/collate |& tee -a collate.out`